What is palm oil?

 What can YOU do?

 - Download the Cheyenne Mountain Zoo’s palm oil app for your smartphone and use it when you shop!
-This is an easy way to find out quickly if products use sustainable palm oil that support companies that harvest palm oil in a way that helps protect animals and their habitats.
+This is an easy way to find out quickly if products use sustainable palm oil and support companies that harvest palm oil in a way that helps protect animals and their habitats.

 - You can also look for these logos on products you buy.
 If you don’t find these logos on your favorite products, let the companies know!
 Write to encourage a switch to sustainable palm oil.
 If your favorite companies have already switched to sustainable palm oil, give them a public pat on the back on your own social networks.